imason2023-max/Equilibria/docs/ARCHITECTURE.md

 ## Overview

 Equilibria is a recovery-focused fitness application that helps users optimize their training by monitoring recovery metrics and providing intelligent workout recommendations.
-The system uses a modern microservices architecture with a React Native mobile frontend, FastAPI backend, and PostgreSQL database.
+The system uses a modern client–server architecture with a React Native mobile frontend, FastAPI backend, and PostgreSQL database.

 ---